Cause and Effect Dominoes

 ESL Past Simple vs. Past Perfect activity for intermediate B1: guessing, asking and answering questions, labelling, describing, freer practice, pair work

-In this challenging past simple vs. past perfect activity, students practice ordering past events on timelines by asking and answering past simple and past perfect...
+In this challenging past simple vs. past perfect activity, students practice ordering past events on timelines by asking and answering questions in the past simple...

-ESL Past Simple vs. Past Perfect Activity - Grammar Speaking: Guessing, Asking and Answering Questions, Labelling, Describing, Freer Practice - Pair Work In this challenging past simple vs. past perfect activity, students practice ordering past events on timelines by asking and answering past simple and past perfect questions.
+ESL Past Simple vs. Past Perfect Activity - Grammar and Speaking: Guessing, Asking and Answering Questions, Labelling, Describing, Freer Practice - Pair Work In this challenging past simple vs. past perfect activity, students practice ordering past events on timelines by asking and answering questions in the past simple and past perfect, and then describing the completed timelines.
 To begin, Student A picks up a card showing the order of activities of a weekday and reads out the sentence in bold, e.g. 'On Monday, I worked in the office.'
 Student B then completes the corresponding sentence on their worksheet and looks at the activity marked in the middle of that day's timeline and the other four activities for the day shown beneath.
-Next, student B tries to work out which activity happened right before and which happened right after the middle activity.
-They do this by asking questions that use the past perfect for the earlier activity and the past simple for the later one.
-If Student A answers 'Yes', their partner labels the timeline with the corresponding activity.
-If not, their partner continues asking until they identify the correct activity.
-Once both adjacent activities are identified, Student B uses them to form the next questions and work out the remaining order.
+Next, Student B uses the activity marked in the middle as a starting point and asks past simple and past perfect questions to find out which activities happened before or after it.
+Student B can then compare any two activities to work out the exact order.
+If Student A answers 'Yes', their partner uses that information to place the letter on the timeline or ask the next question.
+If not, their partner tries a different question.
+As more of the order becomes clear, Student B uses that information to form more questions and work out the remaining order.
 When the timeline is complete, the card is removed, and the students swap roles.
 When all the timelines have been completed, students take turns describing their partner's weekdays using the past simple and past perfect.

 Past Perfect Travel Disasters